 Bachelor of Science Degree

 Computer Science is a discipline that studies computer architecture, software design, algorithms, information processing, computer applications and systems, and the mathematical foundations of computing.
 The four-year Bachelor of Science Degree in Computer Science is a student-centered industry-informed B.S. degree that leads to employment or graduate study in the field of computer science.
 The computer science content and curriculum build upon the work of the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers Computer Society (IEEE), the two major professional organizations in Computer Science.
-The ACM/IEEE CS2013 curriculum guidelines, the most prominent national standard for Computer Science degree curricula, were used to ensure sufficient coverage of important topics.
+The ACM/IEEE CC2020 (Computing Curricula 2020) curriculum guidelines, the most prominent national standard for Computer Science degree curricula.
 The curriculum is designed to ensure students receive a broad foundation in computer science fundamentals, natural sciences, mathematics, and communication skills.
 Students will also be able to expand their abilities through advanced elective offerings.

 Students will develop proficiency in software design and algorithms by working both individually and in team environments.
 They will analyze, design, and build complex software components in diverse, collaborative teams to solve industry-informed relevant problems.
 Students in this program will expand their ability to communicate and collaborate across disciplines.
 An essential part of this program is a culminating experience to be completed in the senior year.
 Students generate their final projects, based on their interests and real-world issues.
 Students will be encouraged to participate in a research project with faculty and to collaborate with representatives from industry.